How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Should I cross-train on rest days?

 Only if it is genuinely easy.
 Walking, light cycling, swimming, or mobility work can support recovery.
-Moderate or hard cross-training can interfere with the four key runs.
+Moderate or hard cross-training can interfere with the four key runs and should not be treated as free fitness.

 Can I follow a standard marathon plan and just run four of the days?

 Usually not well.
 Standard plans are designed as full systems.
+Removing days randomly can leave too much intensity, too little aerobic volume, or poor recovery spacing.
 A 4-day marathon plan should be built as a 4-day system from the beginning.

 What should I do if I miss a run?